noahfranco/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 pseudocode

-1. Create a function called n_story with a argument of  eggs
+1. Create a function called n_story with a argument of floor and egg

-2.
+2. determine the value of f by making a variable equal to the length of the argument

+3. Make an if statement declaring if an ege is thrown off floor f the egg get's broken elif egg doesn't get broken when thrown off a floor less than floor f